-- Print out copies of the transport list and the session plan before the session starts, so these are ready for drivers and escorts. - The session plan must make it clear which staff are responsible for which service users on the session, who needs 1:1 support, and which service users have an individual risk assessment in place. - If any staff allocated to give 1:1 support are escorting, driving, state on session plan who will cover their duties if the bus is delayed. - Put the copies of the session plan on the spare desk in the projects office enough copies for all staff and volunteers working on the session. - Session Leaders should be available for escorts, drivers and sessional staff to speak to before the session starts, so they can ask any questions. - Put a copy of the session plan in the session folder. - Make sure that the session folder contains Child Information Forms/Adult User Plans for all service users, and copies of any individual risk assessments that are in place.
-Risk assessments are to be printed on yellow paper to make them stand out in the file. - Carry out Health and Safety check before the session. - Before the start of the session put the session folder in a place where staff can access it and they know where it is.
-(For children and youth sessions: on top of the piano in the main hall.
-For adults sessions: on the café bar on 1st floor).
-For children's sessions, once service users have arrived, the file can be taken to the room adjoining the playground. - Complete the register straight away when service users arrive. - Ensure that incident and accident forms are completed as necessary.
+- Print out copies of the transport list and the session plan before the session starts, so these are ready for drivers and escorts. - The session plan must make it clear which staff are responsible for which members on the session, who needs 1:1 support, and which members have an individual risk assessment in place. - If any staff allocated to give 1:1 support are escorting or driving, state on session plan who will cover their duties if the bus is delayed. - Put the copies of the session plan in the agreed place - Session Leaders should be available for escorts, drivers and sessional staff to speak to before the session starts, so they can ask any questions. - Save the session plan on the shared drive. - Make sure that the session folder contains Child Information Forms and copies of any individual risk assessments that are in place.
+Risk assessments are to be printed on yellow paper to make them stand out in the file. - Adult User Plans and risk assessments are kept in alphabetic order in the Adult Service Users File rather than individual session files. - Carry out Health and Safety check before the session. - This information remains confidential, so files are kept in the sessions office in the grey filing cabinet. - The register should be completed as soon as the bus arrives and the session leader or person delegated to do the register should return to the office to add any late comers. - Ensure that incident and accident forms are completed as necessary.